t3kt/tctrl-max/docs/components.md

 ## tctrl-slider
 This component is a control for a single float or integer parameter.
 It shows both a slider and a number input field.
 Depending on the configuration, the number field may be able to accept numbers outside the range of what the slider shows.
-It contains a tctrl-param-core, so it also supports the input message and initialization dictionary fields.
+It contains a tctrl-param-core, so it also supports the same input message and initialization dictionary fields.

 ### Input messages